thomas-touhey/cahute/docs/headers/cahute/link.rst

         Enable XON/XOFF software control.

+    If the device uses DTR and the cable supports it, it can be selected manually as well, amongst the following:

+    .. c:macro:: CAHUTE_SERIAL_DTR_DISABLE

+        Disable DTR (*by default*).

+    .. c:macro:: CAHUTE_SERIAL_DTR_ENABLE

+        Enable DTR.

+    .. c:macro:: CAHUTE_SERIAL_DTR_HANDSHAKE

+        Enable DTR, and require a handshake to be done.

-    If the device uses DTR/RTS and the cable may support it, it can also be selected manually, amongst the following:
+    If the device uses RTS and the cable supports it, it can also be selected manually, amongst the following:

-    .. c:macro:: CAHUTE_SERIAL_DTRRTS_DISABLE
+    .. c:macro:: CAHUTE_SERIAL_RTS_DISABLE

-        Disable DTR/RTS (*by default*).
+        Disable RTS (*by default*).

-    .. c:macro:: CAHUTE_SERIAL_DTRRTS_ENABLE
+    .. c:macro:: CAHUTE_SERIAL_RTS_ENABLE

-        Enable DTR/RTS.
+        Enable RTS.

-    .. c:macro:: CAHUTE_SERIAL_DTRRTS_HANDSHAKE
+    .. c:macro:: CAHUTE_SERIAL_RTS_HANDSHAKE

-        Enable DTR/RTS, and require a DTR/RTS handshake to be done.
+        Enable RTS, and require a handshake to be done.

     Protocol-specific behaviour can be tweaked using the following flags: